 Separating Carbs and Fats is No Fun

 The problem is, carbs and fats together are what makes food delicious and satisfying!
 Bread without butter, pasta without olive oil, beans without cheese?
-The THM rules suck the fun out of eating, and eating should be pleasurable, full stop.

-Because protein + fat meals (in THM parlance, “S” for satisfying) are so much tastier, I found myself eating them most of the time.
+Because protein + fat meals (in THM parlance, “S” for satisfying) are so much tastier, I ate them most of the time.
 That meant I wasn’t eating enough carbohydrates.
-This is a common issue.
-Many of the THM Facebook posts center around the question, “how can I eat more E (carb) meals?!“.
-I wasn’t alone in that struggle.

 Sugar Alternatives Taste Like Sadness*